ubkn0909/notes/questions.md

 ## Expertise
 - How should we store tacit knowledge extracted using ACTA? also whats the usefullness of storing them?
 -

+## Tools for thought
+- what would be the ideal system for thinking?